Friday, 22 March 2019

 My advice would be to pick a genre you're interested in and research it until you know the titles you're looking for and then go out hunting, before they're all snapped up!”

-Have a browse at the table below to see which records have hiked up in the value the most.
+Have a browse at the table below to see which records have hiked up in the value the most significantly over time.

 |Record - First Pressing||Original retail price||Value in 2004||Estimated value of vinyl in 2019||Estimated rise in value 2004-2019||% rise in value of gold 2004-2019||% rise in value of property from 2004-2019|